galetaire/cathousing/pages/posts/price.md

 # Interpretation and observations

-The graph from above shows the average annual house price in Catalonia.
+The chart from above shows the average annual house price in Catalonia.
 Some brief observations:

 - **Observation A**: The price of housing is constantly rising due to inflation, a consequence of current monetary policy.
 - **Observation B**: The uptrend in house prices is however cyclical, with moments of expansion and recession, linked to debt cycles.